 Additionally, add 2 weeks for the bounty program.

-How does a Solidified audit compare with other auditing firms, Quanstamp, et al.
+How does a Solidified audit compare with other auditing firms?

 Most auditing firms will do a private audit (we publish our audit reports publicly here).

-Automated tools and formal verification efforts (Quantstamp, Fujitsu, et al.) are much needed efforts, but are 3-5 years away from being relied upon for a full security audit of a multi-million dollar project.
-We believe these tools to be a good initial check for low-hanging bugs.
+Automated tools and formal verification efforts (Quantstamp, Fujitsu, et al.) are much-needed efforts, but cannot be relied upon for a full security audit of complex smart contracts.
+We use these tools for initial checks to catch 'low-hanging' bugs.